D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The user oprocess for the the **Microsoft Storage Explorer Desktop App** needs to read the access keys of the SA before listing the contents of the containers in it.
-The access keys of the SA provide write access to all data in the SA and there is no read only access key in the SA and in order to perform teh listing of the contents of the SA the user needs **read-write** permission.
+The access keys of the SA provide write access to all data in the SA and there is no read only access key in the SA and in order to perform the listing of the contents of the SA the user needs **read-write** permission.

-A ReadOnly lock as well as only the Read role assigned to users in the SAs would prevent the enforcement of teh required **read-write** permission.
+A ReadOnly lock as well as only the Read role assigned to users in the SAs would prevent the enforcement of the required **read-write** permission.

 The rmaing optins do not apply: